elmjonas/ACDB/README.md

 # The Atmospheric Cluster Database (ACDB)

- - the new database ACDB2.0 can be found under database_v2 folder
+ - the new ACDB2.0 database can be found under the database_v2 folder
+ - see the documentation under database_v2 how to work with pickles

 The purpose of this database is to compile existing atmospheric cluster structures and thermochemical data under one common methodology.